brotatotes/bht-automation/bht gen 1/Matthew/Chapter 24/Matthew 24 41 bht.md

 # Matthew 24:41 Commentary Help Text

 ## BHT:
-In this verse, we are given a glimpse into the daily lives of women in biblical times.
-They would gather together, performing the laborious task of grinding grains using handmills.
-This was a common occupation for women, highlighting their roles in society.
-The sudden calamity mentioned in the verse would come upon them unexpectedly, interrupting their routine and demanding their immediate attention.
-Through their collaborative efforts, these women demonstrated the value of teamwork and unity in their work.
+In this Bible verse, we see a vivid depiction of daily life in ancient times.
+Two women are grinding grain using a hand-mill, a task commonly performed by women in the East.
+The communal aspect of their work is emphasized, highlighting the unity and companionship in their labor.
+This scene serves as a reminder of God's presence and providence, even in the midst of ordinary, everyday tasks.

 ## Choicest Commentary Quotes:
 ### Albert Barnes:
 1. "Grinding in the East was performed, as it is now, chiefly by hand."
-2. "This was done by women - by servants of the lowest order - and was a very laborious employment."
-3. "The calamity would be sudden, and would come upon them before they were aware."
+2. "The millstones were about 2 feet in diameter and 12 foot in thickness."
+3. "The meaning of this verse is similar to the former.
+Of two persons sitting near each other, one shall be taken and the other left."

+### Marvin Vincent:
+1. "The mill [τω μυλω]." - This phrase refers to the ordinary hand-mill used during biblical times, which consisted of a handle fixed near the edge of the upper stone.
+This detail provides insight into the physical labor involved in grinding grain.

+2. "Turned by two women." - The mention of two women operating the mill highlights the communal nature of daily tasks in ancient times.
+It suggests that grinding grain was often a shared responsibility among women in the community.

+3. "The ordinary hand-mill with a handle fixed near the edge of the upper stone." - This description provides a visual image of the mill, emphasizing its simplicity and manual operation.
+It helps readers understand the practicality and functionality of this ancient tool.

 ### Philip Schaff:
-1. "The employment of female slaves." - This verse highlights the historical context of the employment of female slaves in grinding at the mill, shedding light on the social dynamics of the time.
+1. "The employment of female slaves."
+This commentary highlights the historical context of the verse, indicating that it refers to the labor of female slaves in the East.
+It sheds light on the social dynamics and gender roles prevalent during that time.
-2. "Women in the East, one or two together, turn the handmills." - This quote provides a vivid image of women in the East working together to turn handmills, giving readers a glimpse into the daily lives and labor of women in that region.
+2. "Women in the East, one or two together, turn the handmills."
+This quote provides a vivid description of the scene, emphasizing the physical labor of women grinding at the mill.
+It adds a visual element to the verse, helping readers to imagine the setting more clearly.
-3. "Having the upper millstone in their hands, and turning it round on the nether one, which is fixed." - This description adds detail to the process of grinding at the mill, emphasizing the physical effort and technique involved in the task.
+3. "Having the upper millstone in their hands, and turning it round on the nether one, which is fixed."
+This statement provides additional details about the process of grinding at the mill, explaining the mechanics of how the women would turn the upper millstone on the fixed lower one.
+It enhances the reader's understanding of the verse by providing specific information about the task being performed.

 ### Archibald T Robertson:
-1. "At the mill (εν τω μυλω).
-So Westcott and Hort and not μυλων (millhouse) Textus Receptus."
-2. "The millstone and then hand-mill which was turned by two women (αληθουσα) as in Exodus 11:5."
+1. "The millstone and then hand-mill which was turned by two women (αληθουσα) as in Exodus 11:5."
-3. "This verb is a late form for αλεω.
-There was a handle near the edge of the upper stone."
+2. "This verb is a late form for αλεω."
+3. "There was a handle near the edge of the upper stone."

 ### John Gill:
 1. "Though the word women is not in the Greek text, yet it is rightly supplied by our translators, as it is in the Persic version; for the word rendered grinding, is in the feminine gender, and was the work of women."